Faculty Research Awards

 Examples of eligible projects include:

-• Book projects that are intended for publication with an academic press
+• Book projects intended for publication

-• Performances in nationally or internationally known venues
+• Performances in venues

-• Creative work that will be exhibited
+• Creative work for exhibition

 • Projects that obtain pilot data, demonstrate the feasibility of an approach or method, or contribute to the development of a prototype

-• Travel to conduct fieldwork or conduct research at an archive or special collection
+• Travel to conduct fieldwork or conduct research

 Individuals are limited to submitting one application per funding cycle, though applicants may serve as unpaid collaborators or team members on additional projects.
 The aim is to provide funding to faculty who do not currently have a significant active externally funded research award (i.e., a major independent, investigator-initiated award for their discipline, such as NIH R01, NEH Fellowship, IES research grant, etc.).
 Priority will be given to projects where funding is significant to project launch or continuation.